 VALID MOTOROLA DPL CODES

-Codes shown in red are not standard and are not recommended.
+Codes shown in BOLD are not standard and are not recommended.